mpbarlow/laravel-vue-component-helper/README.md

 Call the helper function with no arguments to get the core service instance that the package provides.

 Of course, you may also access its methods via the facade `Vue::` if you’d prefer, or type hint it in your controller methods to auto-inject from the container, or grab it by name with `app(‘Mpbarlow\LaravelVueComponentHelper\VueComponentManager’)`.
-And, if you really don’t like singletons, there is nothing stopping you instantiating `VueComponentManager` yourself — you just won’t be able to use the Blade directives.
+And, if you really don’t like singletons, there is nothing stopping you instantiating `VueComponentManager` yourself — you just won’t be able to use the Blade directives as they hook back into the manager already in the container.
 - - - -

 `vue(string $componentName, array $props = [], ?string $template = null, array $templateData = []) : \Illuminate\View\View`